 Use Case #35 – Search inventory

 The user navigates to the inventory screen and selects the search option.
 They then enter their search criteria, such as bottling date range, quantity available, or volume available.
 The user then selects the search action, which searches the available inventory using the criteria specified.
-If no search criteria has been specified, then the search action will not be active.
+If no search criterion has been specified, then the search action will not be active.

 Use Case #36 – Search ingredients

 The user navigates to the ingredients screen and selects the search option.
 They then enter their search criteria, such as hop or grape type, malt type, etc. For instance, “malt” would show all malts while “Belgian pilsner malt” would only show Belgian pilsner malts.
 When submitted, the system shows the user a list of all matching ingredients found.
-If no search criteria has been entered, then the search action will not be active.
+If no search criterion has been entered, then the search action will not be active.

 Use Case #37 – Share batch information